jibidus/battery-notifier/README.md

 # Description
-Battery-notifier can send notifications when battery capacity of your MacBook is lower than of upper than a given threshold.
+Battery-notifier can send notifications when battery capacity of your MacBook is lower than 5% or reaches 100%.
 Notifications are sent to Notification Center with playing a sound.
 This tool runs as a service scheduled every minutes.